8 Best 22LR Pistol Choices in 2024: Fun, Affordable, and Not Just for Plinkers

 22LR Pistols Can Be Finicky

-With that in mind, it’s still wise to approach new designs with some caution.
+For a long time, semi-auto shotguns and 22LR pistols were often met with skepticism due to their reliability issues.
+While Benelli and Ruger dominated these categories, it’s still wise to approach new designs with caution.
 Research and I mean research a lot.
 Our gun reviews are a great place to start, but so are forums, and even Reddit can often be an excellent source of information.

 Keep Your 22LR Pistol Clean